MsSam08/aws-agent-engineer-udacity-projects/restaurant recommendation agent/readme.md

 >
 > **Agents Classic will no longer be open to new customers starting on July 30, 2026.** Amazon Bedrock Agents (launched Nov 2023) is now "Amazon Bedrock Agents Classic" and will no longer be open to new customers starting AgentCore.

-> 📸 *Screenshot: the maintenance-mode banner on the Agents Classic page*

 **Decision:** build on **AgentCore** (Gateway + Harness) instead, which is what AWS now points new accounts toward for equivalent capability.